What is the Best Quarter Abbreviation Format? (Q1, First Quarter, IVQ, 1st qtr)

 Here is my recommendation on how to best express annual quarters:

-• Use either First Quarter 2020 or Q1 2020, depending on formality level.
+• Use either First Quarter 2024 or Q1 2024, depending on the formality level.
 (Investopedia uses this format in their publications.)

 Mary Cullen